MichaelAHood/readmissions-risk-scorer/README.md

 ## 1. The Problem

 The Affordable Care Act established the Hospital Readmissions Reduction Program (HRRP), which requires the Centers for Medicare & Medicaid Services (CMS) to promote quality health care for Americans.
 To this end the CMS is required to reduce payments to hospitals with excessive readmissions.
-Additionally, hospitals incur unnecessary costs when patients are readmitted for conditions that could have addressed or mitigated in their initial admission.
+Additionally, hospitals incur unnecessary costs when patients are readmitted for conditions that could have addressed or mitigated during the patient's initial admission.
 As a result, hospitals are seeking ways to reduce readmissions rates.

 ## 2. Solution Summary